newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>We believe in charter schools and school choice.</p>
+<p>We believe in education for all Americans, charter schools and school choice.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>They believe in unconscious bias training and stirring racial resentment.</p>
+<p>They believe in unconscious bias training in the corporation and stirring racial resentment.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->